-This was a joke I learned that one fella offers another to display their admiration for the manner in which that other fella has impressed a girl.
+This was a joke I learned that one fella offers another to display their admiration for the manner in which that fella has impressed a girl.
 If a girl writes a fella a letter, it means she likes him.
 If she writes him a whole stack of letters, there must be a whole stack of reasons why.
-That fella must have done something right, in other words, and everyone wants to learn that formula for success.
-In the face of that interest, the “cool kid” is required to be nonchalant about it, to give the impression that her interest was based on little thought and no effort.
-The essence of a “cool kid” suggests that that cool kid leave the impression that his essence is what sets a girl’s hear afire.
+That fella must have done something right, in other words, and everyone wants to learn his formula for success.
+In the face of that interest, the “cool kid” is required to provide a nonchalant answer to give the impression that her interest was based on little thought and no effort.
+The essence of a “cool kid” suggests that that they leave the impression that his essence is what sets a girl’s hear afire.
 The cool kid wants his audience to believe he has a super-secret formula, and that those of us that want the details of the formula are going to be forever on the outside looking in.

 A dismissive “yeah” may have been called for at this point, to keep it cool between the fellas, but this Thomas kid didn’t say anything of the sort.
 He said those letters were mostly responses to his love letters, and the plans he had with her.
 He informed me that the two of them were in love.
 He said he thought about her all the time and he had a smile on his face when he said that.
-That smile was one that my Great Aunt Mary Louise would’ve considered sweet.
+My Great Aunt Mary Louise would’ve loved that smile.
+She would’ve considered it sweet.
 He talked about the fact that he wanted her to be his wife one day.
 He said that most of his letters detailed the long-term plans he had for her, and her letters were a positive response to that.
 If that day never happened, he said in response to whatever doubts he perceived I might have, he informed me that he would be just as happy with one kiss from her.

 “I prefer Thomas,” he said when I asked him if he went by Tom or Tommy.
 “My birth certificate says Thomas,” he said when I asked him what the fellas at school called him.
 “So, I prefer Thomas.”